tjj9020/kinable/PROJECT_PLAN.md

         *   All mock implementations replaced with production-ready code.
     *   **Commit Point**: After second provider implementation, enhanced routing, and failover testing.
     *   **Partially Completed**:
-        *   Basic error handling and retry logic
+        *   Basic error handling and retry logic [COMPLETED for AnthropicModelProvider]
         *   Multi-region table configuration
-        *   Error standardization with proper types
+        *   Error standardization with proper types [COMPLETED for AnthropicModelProvider]

 *   **Step 2.3: Basic Moderation Engine Lambda (Pre-Prompt) with Interfaces**
     *   **Goal**: Create a comprehensive content moderation system using an `IModerationProvider` interface to check prompts for inappropriate content before sending to AI models.